Women & Extremism

 ISD examines the gender component of disinformation, and the role of women within and against extremist movements.

-In the last decade, ISD have pioneered new research and initiatives to address the presence of women within violent extremist organisations and develop new ways for women to counter extremism globally.
+In the last decade, ISD has pioneered new research and initiatives to address the presence of women within violent extremist organisations and develop new ways for women to counter extremism around the world.

 Women play an important role in both online and offline radicalisation and recruitment to extremist groups.
 However, women can also act as early warning systems and influential counter-agents in the fight against these movements.
 ISD’s work has looked at all dimensions of the gender dynamics of these issues.